Should you help pay your partner’s debts? Does your partner know about your debts? What if you both have problem debts?

 You don’t need to turn into Scrooge overnight, but you do need to find things to do together that don’t cost a lot of money – eating in more and consuming less alcohol will be better for your waistlines as well as your finances.

 “My partner has debts and doesn’t seem to want to tackle them”

 Ah.
 Do you know why?

 If they aren’t good with money it’s possible they are just scared, have loads of unsorted bills and don’t want you to think they are an idiot, so it’s easier to try to pretend there isn’t a problem.
-In that case they need sympathy, a non-judgemental attitude and someone to sit down and work through the scary letters with them.
+In this case they need sympathy, a non-judgemental attitude and someone to sit down and work through the scary letters with them.

 Perhaps you are on a different timescale?
-A couple of years ago you wanted the same things, but now you want to settle down and buy a house or have a family (or both!) and they haven’t got to that bit of growing up yet?
+A couple of years ago you wanted the same things, but now you want to settle down and buy a house or have a family and they haven’t got to that bit of growing up yet?
 Do you think they are ever going to get there?

-But if your savings on utility bills vanish with her buying yet more clothes she doesn’t need (or him getting the newest boy’s toys) then you may feel as though you are trying to fill the bath up and your other half keeps taking the plug out.
+But if your savings on utility bills vanish with her buying yet more clothes she doesn’t need (or him getting the latest boy’s toys) then you may feel as though you are trying to fill the bath up and your other half keeps taking the plug out.
 Only you know if you can live with this in the long term.

 “We aren’t together any more and have to sort out debts”